Benefice Profile

 Picture, View of Gloucester City

-Gloucester is about 12 miles to the southeast of the benefice.
 The Gloucestershire market town of Newent is 4 miles away and the Herefordshire market town of Ledbury is 6 miles away.
-(Return to top)
+There is a bus service from Dymock to all these destinations.

 The Benefice